OwenShepherd/optical-testbed/README.md

 using the Arduino IDE.

 NOTE: THE CODE HAS YET TO REFINED AND TESTED ON AN ACTUAL BOARD.
-USE CAUTION.